Skip to content

 Hotspots

-The main operational view.
-It focuses on:
+The primary operational view.
+Surfaces:

-• new regressions
+• new regressions and production hotspots

-• changed-files findings
+• changed-files findings against the configured diff ref

 • report-only Overloaded Module candidates